 Accessories are a Must

 When you‘ve done everything, and it feels like something is missing, this means it’s time to accessorize and add more details to pretty it up to achieve that magazine-worthy look that your buyers wanted.
 These small details make a big difference when buyers are browsing your house.
 Accessories may be defined as non-essentials, but they are a must in any room.

 Focus on Function

 Each room should have a clear purpose for buyers.
-The staging should work as a real-life instruction manual for them on how to maximize space and function of the whole house.
+The staging should work as a real-life instruction manual for them on how to maximize the space and function of the whole house.
 There shouldn’t be a question of where the TV should go?
-Or will my full sofa fit in the space for example.
+Or will my full sofa fit in the space for example?

-Lastly, Allow Your Buyers to Mentally Move In
+Lastly, Allow Your Buyers to Mentally Move-In

 Remove anything that can ruin the “moment”.
-Your personal stuff, your family photos, pet photos etc. These are distractions that can throw your buyers off.
+Your personal stuff, your family photos, pet photos, etc. These are distractions that can throw your buyers off.
 If your buyers cannot see themselves living in your home, then you’ve lost them.

 Additional Seller Resources:

 Prepare for a home inspection by Sharon Paxson